stffrdhrn/stffrdhrn.github.io/_posts/2018-06-03-gcc_passes.md

 When starting the OpenRISC gcc port I had a good idea of how the compiler worked and what would be involved in the port.
 Those main things being
   1. define a new [machine description](https://gcc.gnu.org/onlinedocs/gccint/#toc-Machine-Descriptions) file in gcc's RTL
-  2. define a bunch of description [macros and helper functions](https://gcc.gnu.org/onlinedocs/gccint/#toc-Target-Description-Macros-and-Functions) in a =.c= and =.h= file.
+  2. define a bunch of description [macros and helper functions](https://gcc.gnu.org/onlinedocs/gccint/#toc-Target-Description-Macros-and-Functions) in a `.c` and `.h` file.

 I realized early on that trouble shooting issues would be to figure our what happens during certain compiler passes.
 I found it difficult to understand what